 marathon no training

-Can You Run a Half Marathon with No Training
+Can You Run a Half Marathon Without Training

-Running a half marathon, 13.1 miles (21.1 kilometers), is no small feat.
-The idea of jumping in with zero preparation might sound bold or maybe even a little reckless.
-But let’s be honest, it’s a question a lot of us have wondered about.
-Could you actually pull it off?
-And if so, what would it take?
+Running a half marathon, 13.1 miles or 21.1 kilometers, is no quick Sunday jog.
+The idea of toeing the start line with zero preparation sounds bold, maybe even a little wild.
+But let’s be honest: just about every runner has wondered, Could I pull it off?
+And if so, what would that actually feel like?

 marathon no training